AliArif5781/Resturant-demo-project/replit.md

 - Firebase Authentication for user sign-in
 - No email/SMS notifications (yet to be implemented)
 - No real-time websockets (polling-based updates)

+## Recent Changes

+- **December 11, 2025:** Migrated from PostgreSQL/Drizzle to Firebase Firestore only
+  - Removed all PostgreSQL dependencies (@neondatabase/serverless, pg, drizzle-orm, drizzle-kit)
+  - Created FirestoreUserService for user data management
+  - Updated shared/schema.ts to use plain TypeScript interfaces with Zod validation
+  - Updated storage.ts to use FirestoreStorage class